davedaku/PlexMetadataConfigurer/readme.md

 Updates season and episode information (title, summary, etc.) for **unwatched** episodes within a single TV library without an agent.

-Connects to your Plex server's REST API, finds all unwatched episodes within the configured library (and optionally show), and updates supported metadata as configured in a `.plexmeta` file in the season directory (like the officially supported `.plexmatch` files).
-If no `.plexmeta` file is present, or it doesn't have a title for the season or any episode, that title will be derived from the directory/file name.
+Connects to your Plex server's REST API, finds all unwatched episodes within the configured library (and optionally show), and updates supported metadata as configured in a `.plexmeta.json` file in the season directory (like the officially supported `.plexmatch` files).
+If no `.plexmeta.json` file is present, or it doesn't have a title for the season or any episode, that title will be derived from the directory/file name.

 ## Usage